TechnoTaff/awsstats/README.md

 [A Simple Open Source Tool for EC2 RightSizing Analysis](https://www.fittedcloud.com/blog/simple-open-source-tool-ec2-rightsizing-analysis/)

-This tool collects AWS EC2 Cloudwatch stats of all EC2 instances in selected regions for the last two weeks and save them to a json file with a name such as ec2stats-2018-02-15.json.
+This tool collects AWS EC2 Cloudwatch stats of all EC2 instances in selected regions for the last two weeks and save them to a compressed json file with a name such as ec2stats-2018-02-15.json.gz.

     python e2stats.py -k YOUR_ACCESS_KEY -s YOUR_SECRET_ACCESS_KEY